 Pets with no energy outlets develop destructive behavior like chewing any object they find on their way, scattering the garbage, jumping on people, and scratching.
 Rather than punish, find time to exercise with your GSD as a preventive measure.

-- Poor initial training was done, and the behavior was not mastered.
-If you bring home a puppy that had already learned unbecoming behavior in a different context, you’ll have to re-introduce the rules of his new home.
+• Poor initial training was done, and the behavior was not mastered.
+If you bring home a puppy that has already learned unbecoming behavior in a different context, you’ll have to re-introduce the rules of his new home.
 This requires patience on your part.

-Common behavior problems of dogs with separation anxiety include urinating and defecating where they shouldn’t, escaping from home, and breaking things in the house, including the exit points like windows and doors.
-You can learn more about the risk factors and behaviors associated with separation anxiety in dogs in this study.
+Common behavior problems of dogs with separation anxiety include urinating and defecating where they shouldn’t, escaping from home, and breaking things in the house, including exit points like windows and doors.

 If your German Shepherd’s unbecoming behavior is beyond your disciplinary skills, it is advisable to seek a professional trainer’s help.
 If they are an expert, they’ll know that correcting dog behavior is not done through punishment.